Michelle Mone, Baroness Mone

-Michelle Georgina Mone, Baroness Mone, OBE (née Allan; born October 1971) is a Scottish businesswoman and Conservative life peer.
+Michelle Georgina Mone, Baroness Mone, OBE (née Allan; born 8 October 1971) is a Scottish businesswoman and life peer.
 She has set up several businesses, including MJM International Ltd in 1996 and the lingerie company Ultimo along with her then husband Michael Mone.
-Other ventures include naturopathic 'weight-loss' pills, and a fake tan product via Ultimo Beauty.
+Other ventures include naturopathic 'weight-loss' pills, a fake tan product via Ultimo Beauty, overseas residential development and cryptocurrency.
 Mone became a Conservative life peer in 2015.

-From 2020 to 2022, in a series of investigative pieces, The Guardian reported that Mone and her children had secretly received £29 million of profits to an offshore trust from government PPE contracts, which she had lobbied for during the COVID-19 pandemic.
-The House of Lords Commissioner for Standards and National Crime Agency launched investigations into Mone's links to these contracts in January 2022.
+During the COVID-19 pandemic, Mone's husband's company, PPE Medpro, was awarded £200 million of contracts to provide personal protective equipment (PPE) by the UK government.
+The company made a profit of £60 million and some of the products they provided were defective and went unused.
+From 2020 to 2023, Mone vehemently denied that she or her husband had any involvement with the contracts.
+In January 2022, the House of Lords Commissioner for Standards and National Crime Agency launched investigations into Mone's links to the contracts.
 Mone announced in December that year that she was taking a leave of absence from the House of Lords "to clear her name" amid the allegations.
+Shortly afterwards the UK government announced plans to sue PPE Medpro for £122 million plus costs over the defective items.

+In December 2023, Mone disclosed that she had been involved with PPE Medpro and claimed she had previously denied it to protect her family.
+In February 2024, a leak revealed that five months prior to £29 million of PPE Medpro's profits being transferred into a trust that Mone would benefit from, she assured the government that she would not gain "any financial benefit whatsoever", and that there were "no conflicts whatsoever" with regard to the company she had recommended to the government.

 Early life

-Born in October 1971, Michelle Allan grew up in Glasgow's East End.
+Born on 8 October 1971, Michelle Allan grew up in Dennistoun in the East End of Glasgow.
 She recounted how she had lived with her family in a one-bedroom house with no bath or shower until she was 10 years old.
 She also told of how her younger brother, who had spina bifida, died at the age of eight, when she was 10 years old, and that her father, who was suffering from cancer, lost the use of his legs when she was 15.

 She left school aged 15, with no qualifications, to pursue a modelling career.
-At 17 she met her future husband, Michael Mone, and by 18 years old, she was pregnant with her first child, Rebecca.
-She then converted from Protestantism to Catholicism and married Michael, an anaesthetist's son from a Catholic family.